4mu/i8080-chip/readme.md

 ## Known Limitations

 - The I/O and opcode dispatch tables are global statics, so only one emulated CPU instance is supported per process.
-- The cycle counter is a signed `int` and will overflow for long-running programs.
+- The cycle counter is a signed `int` and will overflow for long running programs.
 - `__builtin_parity` is a GCC/Clang extension; a portable fallback is needed for other compilers.

 ## License